Why your marketing messaging isn't landing

 Whatever the cause, you end up launching something you know isn't quite right.
 And then you're expected to perform miracles to make it work afterwards.

 The textbook answer is: do customer research upfront.
 Validate your messaging before you build the site.
 Test your value prop in interviews.
+I agree with that.
+It's what I recommend to every client.

 But the reality is, sometimes you don't have that option.